tadam-framework/tadam-website/markdown/basics/views.md

-The views are used to include the logic of each route.
+Views are used to include the logic of each route.

-In this example, an HTML template is rendered.
+This example renderes an HTML template.

 ``` clojure
 (defn index